Woodland animals in the UK - who are they and how can you help them?

 Like the Amazon Rainforest, British woodland has different layers, from the forest floor, up to the shrub layer, then up to the smaller trees, the taller trees and finally the canopy area.
 The fact that there are these layers enables all the animals to live well together.

 Ancient trees are particularly important especially for animals such as bats.
 Wildlife love holes, dead and rotting wood & trees, nooks and crannies, all perfect spots for plants and fungi - and many thousands of species of animals.
-Find out how to save ancient woodland today
+Find out how the Woodland Trust is helping ancient woodland today

 Wildlife in Woods